OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ![An add group members message card showing the second requested member being declined as rendered in Outlook on iOS](images/group-add-members-request-ios-2.png)

-### Actionable messages via Office 365 Connectors: task management scenario
+### Actionable messages via Office connectors: task management scenario

 Adele Vance and her team use Trello as their task management system.
 Adele has configured the Trello connector in her account, and will receive granular notifications as activity occurs in the Trello boards she is interested in.